tharte/emacs-reveal/README.md

    functionality, e.g, with the
    [compare functionality on GitLab](https://gitlab.com/oer/OS/compare/os02...os03)).

-During summer term 2017 I created this repository to produce lecture slides (initially for a course on Operating Systems) and presentations as OER using the
+During summer term 2017 I created emacs-reveal to produce lecture slides (initially for a course on Operating Systems) and presentations as OER using the
 HTML presentation framework [reveal.js](https://github.com/hakimel/reveal.js/)